arodax/doctrine-extensions-tree/README.md

 - 1.0.2 Added missing repositories from the original extension
 - 1.0.1 Implementation of [#2001](https://github.com/Atlantic18/DoctrineExtensions/pull/2001) fixing problem causing wrong left/right order.

-## Symfony integration
+## Installation
+Install the extension with the [composer](https://getcomposer.org)

+`composer require doctrine-extensions/tree`

+### Using in the Symfony project
-There is no flex recipe yet, so you need to manually enable extension.
+There is no flex recipe yet, so you need to manually enable extension by adding the following into your configuration files

-### Enable entity mappings
 **config/packages/doctrine.yaml**
 ```yaml
 parameters: